jrlevine/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 considered for Internet standardization, the specification is processed through the IETF using the rules in this document.

-The IRTF is composed of individual Working Groups, but its structure and mode of operation is much less formal than that of the IETF, due in part to the fact that it does not participate directly in the Internet standards process.
+The IRTF is composed of individual Research Groups, but its structure and mode of operation is much less formal than that of the IETF, due in part to the fact that it does not participate directly in the Internet standards process.
 The organization and program of work of